-The nine laboratory cements were each used to make a concrete sample with the mixture composition as shown in Table 2.
-All the mixture components, including the water, were stored in the same room as the calorimeter at least 24 hours before mixing.
-This allowed the temperature of the materials to equilibrate to the room temperature, which was controlled at $19 \,\forall 1\,^{\circ}\text{C}$.
-A 1.2 litre sample of each concrete was prepared by manual mixing in a steel bowl and the adiabatic test was started within 15 minutes after the water was added to the mixture.
-All the tests were started at temperatures between 18 and 20 $^{\circ}\text{C}$ and temperature measurement in the calorimeter was continued for approximately 4 days.
+Mixture composition of the concrete used for the adiabatic calorimeter tests orimeter at least 24 h before mixing.
+This allowed the temperature of the materials to equilibrate to the room temperature, which was controlled at $19 \pm 1$ °C. A 1.2 l sample of each concrete was prepared by manual mixing in a steel bowl and the adiabatic test was started within 15 min after the water was added to the mixture.
+All the tests were started at temperatures between 18 and 20 °C and temperature measurement in the calorimeter was continued for approximately four days.